kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

   I think, affecting my code and making it cleaner (one of the positives I heard today), I think it's distracting me from just learning a language I can think in.
   Right now, that's language is actually more C++, but I've been telling everyone it's Python :/
+- I honestly don't even know how to do OOP in Python, but telling someone you know how to do OOP in C++ opens up a whole other can of worms.
+(I do know OOP in C++ though).
+  I feel like telling people I know C++ is like lying lol.
+It's such a huge language, but I've also invested *so* much time in it.
+But I feel so far away from understanding it.
+  It's like the unknowable langage haha.
 - I also just really like C++, and people look at my resume and see C++, but I don't feel comfortable enough to test in it, which is making me test in other languages I may not quite be as good in, which is making me seem less competent.
 So I'm thinking just stick